• Skip to primary navigation

 This recipe also pairs well with zucchini noodles.

-Another serving suggestions is with this amazingly flavorful Moroccan eggplant salad Zaalouk, this chickpea salsa salad or my protein mashed potatoes.
+Another serving suggestion is with this amazing high-protein hummus, this chickpea salsa salad, or these cottage cheese mashed potatoes.

 Picture of liver meatballs